scraptechguy/SpeechCheck/README.md

 python main.py
 ```
 + Note: Don't forget to input valid key, endpoint and region!
 (Only works with Microsoft Azure)

-All links you might need are in the [Links](https://github.com/scraptechguy/SpeechCheck/blob/main/Links.txt) file.
-Issues I encountered on the way are in the [corresponding file](https://github.com/scraptechguy/IssuesIEncoutered/blob/main/AzureSpeechToText) in the [IssuesEncountered](https://github.com/scraptechguy/IssuesIEncoutered/) repo. :)

 # In Git Bash...
 To run this, create a new folder.